Two models of double descent for weak features: Gaussian model

-We assume $\sigma = 0$ (i.e., the noise-free setting), so $y = \vx^\T\vbeta$.
-Recall that we also assume $\vx$ follows a standard normal distribution in $\R^D$; since $\vx$ is isotropic (i.e., zero mean and identity covariance), the mean squared prediction error of any $\vbeta' \in \R^D$ can be written as
+Recall that $\vx$ is assumed to follow a standard normal distribution in $\R^D$.
+Since $\vx$ is isotropic (i.e., zero mean and identity covariance), the mean squared prediction error of any $\vbeta' \in \R^D$ can be written as

-Since $\hat\vbeta_{T^c} = \v0$, it follows that the risk of $\hat\vbeta$ is
+Since $\hat\vbeta_{\cols^c} = \v0$, it follows that the risk of $\hat\vbeta$ is

 \paragraph{Classical regime.} The risk of $\hat\vbeta$ was computed by \citet{breiman1983many} in the regime where $p \leq n$: